Suraj151/pdi-framework/README.md

 The framework is deterministic per `(device × flag-set)` — the codegen produces byte-identical output, and the `library.properties` `architectures` list bounds the matrix.

-### 14.11 Gotchas
+### 14.12 Gotchas

-- **Forgetting `git submodule update --init --recursive`** is the #1 build error reported by new contributors.
-The link error names `lfs_*` symbols; the fix is always the submodule.
-- **Forgetting the setup script** produces a missing-`DEVICE_*` error that surfaces as the mock device being selected, which then misses any header `ENABLE_NETWORK_SERVICE` references.
-Re-run `DeviceSetup.py -d <board>`.
+- **The default install is ESP32-only.** Without running the setup script, `devices/DeviceConfig.h`'s `__has_include` fallback selects `DEVICE_ESP32` and the ESP32 placeholder DB tables.
+If you flash an ESP8266 or AVR build without first running `DeviceSetup.py -d <board>`, the binary still compiles but contains ESP32-shaped table addresses and feature flags — and will misbehave at runtime against the actual hardware.
+Always run the script when switching off the ESP32 default.
 - **Switching boards without re-running setup.** `devices/DeviceSetup.h` keeps the *previous* device macro.
-Always re-run the script when changing target.
-- **Library installed from a tarball.** Some users download the GitHub "Code → Download ZIP".
-This skips submodules.
-Either clone with git, or download LittleFS separately and drop it under `external/littlefs/`.
+Either re-run `DeviceSetup.py -d <new-board>`, or delete `devices/DeviceSetup.h` to fall back to the ESP32 default.
+- **Stale generated table headers after a board switch.** `CreateDBSourceFromJson.py` wipes and rewrites `src/database/tables/` for the active target.
+If you switch from a custom port back to ESP32 and forget to re-run the script, the previously generated headers stay in place — they're git-ignored at that point and won't be restored by `git pull`.
+Re-run the script (or `git checkout src/database/tables/` to restore the ESP32 placeholders).
 - **`dot_a_linkage=true` masks weak-symbol bugs.** If two TUs define the same global non-`weak` symbol, the linker error is friendly with object-file linkage and obscure with archive linkage.
 When you see "multiple definition" only on a release build, it's usually from `.a` linkage hiding a one-instance-per-device singleton violation.
 - **`clang-format` is optional but recommended.** Without it, generated tables look ugly but compile; with it, they match the rest of the repo.
 - **The IDE bundles its own arduino-cli.** If you `pip install` or `brew install` a separate `arduino-cli` for scripting, the version mismatch can produce different binary output between the IDE and CI.
 Pin both.